 - Purchase Desired Extras or Decorations

-- Cruise lines offer Decorations and gifts that you can purchase to be delivered – take a look through your cruise line’s booking manager to see what is offered.
+- Cruise lines offer Decorations and gifts that can be purchased and delivered.
+Check your cruise line’s booking manager to see what is offered.

 - You can pre-purchase SPA services

-- Some ships allow you to pre-book times for Shows / Entertainment activities (Post Covid – most cruise lines have you do this on their apps on EMBARKATION DAY)
+- Some ships allow you to pre-book times for Shows / Entertainment activities.

 - Complete your Online Check-In

-- You’ll have to complete your online check-in, which is available around 45 days prior to your trip.
+- You’ll have to complete your online check-in, which is available 45 days (Royal Caribbean and Celebrity Cruise Line), 30 Days (Disney Cruise Line, MSC Cruise Line), 21 Days (Norwegian Cruise Line), 16 Days (Platinum/Diamond/Suite Carnival Cruise Line), 14 Days (Carnival Cruise Line) prior to your trip.
 Ask your travel agent for the date that this opens for your sailing.

 - Purchase any additional items that you want to bring on the cruise